 Anna-Maria Helsing gave her debut at the Finnish National Opera with Adriana Mater by Kaija Saariaho in 2008.
-She led a number of first performances such as Momo at the Royal Danish Opera, Magnus-Maria by Katarina Eiriksdottir on tour in Scandinavia and Hallin Janne by Jukka Linkola with the Jyväskylä Sinfonia.
-She also led operas by Mozart, Cimarosa, Puccini, Mascagni, Madetoja and Bernstein at Tampere Opera and Savonlinna Opera Festival to name but a few.
+She has led a number of world premieres, most recently Momo at the Royal Danish Opera and Magnus-Maria by Karólína Eiríksdóttir on tour in Scandinavia.
+She has also performed established operas by Mozart, Cimarosa, Puccini, Mascagni, Madetoja and Bernstein at the Tampere Opera and Savonlinna Opera Festival to name but a few.
 Anna-Maria Helsing feels a special affinity with the sound and style of modernism and contemporary music.
 Major upcoming highlights include her debuts with the Malmö Symphony and Orchestra of the Göteborg Opera and return visits to the Finnish Radio Symphony, Philharmonia Orchestra, Gothenburg Symphony, Iceland Symphony, Norrköping Symphony, Nordic Chamber Orchestra, Tapiola Sinfonietta among others.